fmontesi/cp2016/exam/README.md

 # Frequently Asked Questions and Comments

+- The project will be tested using Java 8.

-Only text files should be looked into for searching words.
+- Only text files should be looked into for searching words.
 A text file is a file ending with the `.txt` suffix.

-Including external libraries is forbidden.
+- Including external libraries is forbidden.
 You can only use the Java standard library.

-Be careful: when I measure the time it takes your method calls to terminate, having threads that have not terminated may slow down the measurement.
+- Be careful: when I measure the time it takes your method calls to terminate, having threads that have not terminated may slow down the measurement.

-`findAll`:
+- `findAll`:
-- If the same word appears more than once in the same file, then there should be a Result for each occurrence (even if the occurrences are on the same line).
+  * If the same word appears more than once in the same file, then there should be a Result for each occurrence (even if the occurrences are on the same line).
-- Parameter `word` is never a sentence: it does not contain whitespaces (spaces, tabs, newlines, more specifically the `\s` class in regular expressions in Java) but may contain punctuation.
+  * Parameter `word` is never a sentence: it does not contain whitespaces (spaces, tabs, newlines, more specifically the `\s` class in regular expressions in Java) but may contain punctuation.
-- The word must be an exact match: it is case-sensitive and may contain punctuation.
+  * The word must be an exact match: it is case-sensitive and may contain punctuation.
 So, for example: "hi," is not a valid occurrence of "hi"; "hi," is a valid occurrence of "hi,"; ".hi" is a valid occurrence of ".hi" but not "hi".
 This does not mean that the word is necessarily between whitespaces, for example it could appear at the beginning or end of a file.

-`stats`:
+- `stats`:
-- If multiple words are the least frequently appearing (or the most frequently appearing), you can return any one of them in `leastFrequent` (respectively `mostFrequent`).
+  * If multiple words are the least frequently appearing (or the most frequently appearing), you can return any one of them in `leastFrequent` (respectively `mostFrequent`).
-- The method is case-sensitive, as the others.
+  * The method is case-sensitive, as the others.
-- Words can contain punctuation.
+  * Words can contain punctuation.
 A word is what you would get as an element by splitting a line by whitespacing, for example: `line.split( "\\s+" )`.
 So, for example, "hi," is a word.